Tennessee HiSET® Exam Requirements

-The following policies apply to anyone taking the HiSET® exam in the state of Tennessee.
+The following policies apply to anyone taking the HiSET® exam in the state of Tennessee, as established by the Tennessee Department of Labor and Workforce Development (TDLWD).
 When you schedule an appointment, you will need to confirm that you have read and understand these policies.

-See the Tennessee high school equivalency testing program website for more information.
+See the TDLWD Adult Education website for more information.

 Can't get to a test center?
 Check out the Tennessee Department of Labor's Mobile Career Coach services or contact your local Adult Education office.